EDUCATION TRACK

 Qualified programs and approved institutions must meet all of the following criteria:

-• A partner college or university qualified degree program (currently Parker University, Texas Woman’s University and The University of Texas at Arlington – click here to see qualified degrees or contact your school Advisor) or must be a university or college with a physical campus located in the DFW Metroplex
+• You are completing a qualified associates, bachelor’s or master’s degree program from a partner school (currently Parker University, Texas Woman’s University and The University of Texas at Arlington – click here to see qualified degrees or contact your school Advisor) OR another qualified university or college with a physical campus located in the DFW Metroplex

 This refers to a student being fully admitted into their degree major (completed applicable admission tests, qualified for core curriculum, etc.).
 This requirement is specific to certain degrees (such as Nursing) that require separate admission once pre-requisites have been completed.